platformsh/platformsh-docs/sites/upsun/src/add-services/memcached.md

     # The name of the app container.
 Must be unique within a project.
     <APP_NAME>:
         # Relationships enable access from this app to a given service.
-        # The example below shows simplified configuration leveraging a default service
+        # The example below shows configuration with an explicitly set service name and endpoint.
-        # (identified from the relationship name) and a default endpoint.
         # See the Application reference for all options for defining relationships and endpoints.
         relationships:
             <RELATIONSHIP_NAME>: "<SERVICE_NAME>:memcached"